gazebosim/gz-ionic/highlights.md

     ```

-    whereas previously, the SDF file has all the default plugins:
+    whereas previously, the SDFormat file has all the default plugins:

     ```xml
     <world name="contact_sensor">